-5. You will see the search results appear.
-If necessary, you can narrow down your search by specifying a watch list, similarity threshold, etc.
+5. By default, you'll see the first 100 search results, sorted by similarity.
+You can change the result display limit in More filters -> Limits as well as narrow your search by specifying a watch list, similarity threshold, etc.

-3.7 Verify Two Objects
+3.8 Verify Two Objects